petri-labs/mokita/x/superfluid/README.md

 - Epoch N ends, during AfterEpochEnd:
   - Distribute gauge rewards for all non-superfluid gauges
   - Mint new tokens
-    - Issue new Osmo, and send to various modules (distribution, incentives, etc.)
+    - Issue new Moki, and send to various modules (distribution, incentives, etc.)
     - 25% currently goes to `x/distribution` which funds `Staking`
       and `Superfluid` rewards